 I couldn’t help thinking about today’s mass murderers, who kill so many so quickly with automatic weapons.
 Nowadays, even if the FBI can understand the psychology of mass murderers, they are thwarted from doing anything about it by the gun lobby.

 The series begins with FBI agents Holden Ford (Jonathan Groff) and Bill Tench (Holt McCallany).
 They are on the road teaching cops.
 Holden pushes constantly to talk to criminals incarcerated near where they teach, to see what can be learned about their thinking.
 In the early episodes, Bill is square against this and plays golf while Holden is in prisons talking to murderers.
 Eventually the chain-smoking, world-weary Bill understands what Holden is talking about and gets on board.

 J. Edgar Hoover was head of the FBI until 1972.
-There’s no chance that in 1977, when this series begins, Wendy Carr would be open about her sexuality.
+There’s no chance that in 1977, when this series begins, Wendy Carr (Anna Torv) would be open about her sexuality.
 Maybe this will go somewhere in future seasons, but it went nowhere in season 1.